ray310/NYC-Vehicle-Collisions/README.md

 - Determine when and where collisions occur
 - Make it easier to see where serious collisions (collisions with deaths and injuries) are occurring
 - Suggest causes and interventions to investigate
-- Highlight problematic locations and areas that may not be completely obvious
+- Highlight problematic locations and areas that may not be obvious
 <br><br>

 ### To View Website